PostHog/posthog.com/contents/tutorials/group-page-machine-flags.md

 ## Targeting groups, teams, or organizations

-If you enabled [group analytics](/docs/product-analytics/group-analytics), targeting by groups, teams, or organizations is easy.
+If you enabled [group analytics](/docs/product-analytics/group-analytics) and set up group idenitifcation, targeting by groups, teams, or organizations is easy.
 When creating your feature flag, change the "Match by" value under "Release conditions" your group type name, add any conditions you want, and roll out the flag.

 ![Match by organization](../images/tutorials/group-page-machine-flags/org.png)

 ### Property or cohort filter